Lifeguard Training Course

 Class Minimum: 4 participants

 Class Maximum: 9 participants

-The American Red Cross Blended Learning Lifeguard Program allows participants to complete the classroom portion of the training online at home before coming to the swimming pool for two in-person skills sessions.
+This program offers two types of trainings: Instructor Led Training (ILT) and Blended Learning (BL).
+Instructor Led Trainings consist of classroom learning and in-water skills sessions.
+Blended Learning trainings allow participants to complete the classroom portion of the training online at home before coming to the swimming pool for two in-person skills sessions.

 The skills you will perform at the Pre-Course Session are as follows: